chefmanie27-pixel/project-modern-tech-solutions-/README.md

    - **Password:** `admin123`
 3. Click **Sign In**.
 You'll be redirected to the Dashboard.

 > Login uses hardcoded demo credentials and `localStorage` to simulate an authenticated session.
-Every page other than the login page is protected — if you aren't logged in, you'll automatically be redirected back to `index.html`.
+Every page other than the login page is protected, if you aren't logged in, you'll automatically be redirected back to `index.html`.

 ### 3. Navigating the system